aarnphm/aarnphm.github.io/content/thoughts/LLMs.md

 See [this](https://twitter.com/jachiam0/status/1598448668537155586) and [this](https://twitter.com/gordonbrander/status/1600469469419036675)
 This only occurs if you only need a "good-enough" item where value outweighs the process.

+However, one should always consider to put in the work, rather than being "ok" with good enough.
+In the process of working through a problem, one will learn about bottleneck and problems to be solved, which in turn gain invaluable experience otherwise would not achieved if one fully relies on the interaction with the models alone.

 ### as [[thoughts/Search|search]]

 These models are incredibly useful for summarization and information gathering.
 With the [[thoughts/taxonomy]] of [[thoughts/RAG]] or any other CoT tooling, you can pretty much augment and produce and improve search-efficiency bu quite a lot.